RobotLocomotion/drake/doc/_pages/installation.md

 ⁽³⁾ These end-of-life dates are estimates.
 Refer to [OS Support](/stable.html#os-support) for details.

+XXX explain that 3.12 pip support is available in nightlies but not stable until the 1.58 release.

 The following table shows the configurations that *must* be used when compiling your own C++ code against Drake's C++ code using one of